 The Advanced Placement (AP) program offers you the chance to begin college-level studies while you are in high school.
 Through AP, you can get a jump start on your U of M education.

 Furthermore, you can use credit awarded for your Advanced Placement exams to fulfill liberal education requirements at the University of Minnesota.
+However, regardless of AP credit awards, students should take the placement exams assigned on their New Student Checklist.
 Liberal education requirements are courses or categories of courses that all college students must complete for graduation from the U of M. (Note: These requirements should not be confused with high school preparation requirements, which are required for admission to the U of M, although AP courses can also satisfy high school preparation requirements.)
 See the chart below for details.

 |Art History||3,4,5||4 credits in Art History 1001 (Introduction to the History of Art)||Arts/Humanities core requirement, Global Perspectives theme|